calmm-js/kefir.atom/README.md

 ```

 The `CartItem` component is designed to work as `Item` for the previous `Items`
 component.
-It is a simple component that is a given state named `item` that is
+It is a simple component that is given state named `item` that is
 supposed to refer to an object containing `name` and `count` fields.  `CartItem`
 uses the previously defined `Remove` and `Counter` components.
 The `Remove`
 component is simply passed the `item` as the `removable`.
 The `Counter`